kyma-project/kyma/resources/README.md

 ## Installation
-The monitoring and logging charts are not installed by default when you install Kyma on minikube.
-They are present by default for cluster installations.
+Monitoring and Logging charts are not installed by default when you install Kyma on Minikube.
+They are available by default for cluster installations.

 To install monitoring chart on the minikube cluster, run the following command inside resources directory: